adkelley/elm-react/Readme.md

     - ProductCategoryRow
     - ProductRow

-## Step 2: Build the static version in React
+## Step 2: Build the static version in Elm
 Next we build a version that takes the data model and renders the UI but has no interactivity.
 Please refer to View.elm for the source, but the the most tricking part of code below.
 The challenge was to render a Product Catagory Row and a Product Row whenever we encountered a new product category.
 This is easily done imperatively because I simply mutate the lastCatagory variable.
 Go back and review the imperative implementation given in Pete's blog post.
 It took awhile but it finally dawned on me that the best approach was to declare a recursive function that would only send the tail of the model when there was more of the same product categories in the list.
 Whenever encountered a new category I would call the function without xx.
 I also avoided xx